jricher/secevent/draft-richanna-secevent-token.md

 systems.
-The value of this claim MUST be unique with respect to the transmitter to a specific "real world" event or state change, however recipients MUST NOT interpret a difference in "event_id" values as a guarantee that two events are not related to the same "real world" event or state change.
+The value of this claim MUST be unique with respect to the transmitter to a specific "real world" event or state change, however recipients MUST NOT interpret a difference in "event_id" values as a guarantee that two events are not related.
 This claim is OPTIONAL.

   event_subject
   : A Subject Identifier that identifies the subject of the event.
 (See: